JuliaDynamics/TransitionsInTimeseries.jl/docs/src/tutorial.md

     is not part of TransitionIndicators.jl and is the responsibility of the researcher.

 The nonlinear system clearly displays a transition between two stability regimes.
-To forecast such transition, we analyze the fluctuations of the time series around the tracked attractor.
-Therefore, a detrending step is needed - here simply obtained by building the difference of the time series with lag 1.
+To forecast such transition, we analyze the fluctuations of the timeseries around the tracked attractor.
+Therefore, a detrending step is needed - here simply obtained by building the difference of the timeseries with lag 1.

 ```@example MAIN
 x_l_fluct = diff(x_linear)